mekkablue/Python-for-Glyphs/README.md

 * `timer⇥` Method for taking and reporting elapsed time.
 * `notification⇥` Display a floating notification in top right corner of screen.
 * `write` Method *saveFileInLocation()* for writing UTF-8 string into a new file.
+* `keys` NSEvent algorithm for determining which modifier keys are pressed by the user.

 #### Vanilla-specific snippets